12 Best iOS Live Streaming Apps for iPhone with RTMP Ingest

 nanoStream was once our preferred iPhone streaming app, but it is no longer compatible with Dacast.

 The nanoStream app is another high-quality live-streaming app for the iPhone.
-It allows full HD live streaming with bitrates up to 7.5 Mbits per second.
+It is one of the best streaming apps for iPhones and iPads because it allows full HD live streaming with bitrates up to 7.5 Mbits per second.

-nanoStream connects via RTMP and includes other features similar to the other apps on this list, like local recording and support for vertical or horizontal video.
+nanoStream connects via RTMP and includes other features similar to the other live streaming software for iPad on this list, like local recording and support for vertical or horizontal video.

 However, it does include several unique features.
 These include support for external cameras and even drone video.
 If you are connecting external cameras to your iPhone or iPad, this is one of the best live-streaming apps for the iPhone.